SkymouseStudios/skymse-jekyll/_drafts/2018-07-28-how-the-heck-to-do-social-media.md

 #### Here are some started ideas:

 Post list

-Pull out microsoft word (or euivalent) and write 10-15 actual posts.
+Open Microsoft Word and write 10-15 actual posts.
 Feel free to experiment with the tone and style of your posts.
 Think about what you’re giving away, or sharing and write something you could actually copy and paste into twitter.
 This is a huge help and helps boost your confidence in the type of things you can put into your queue.
-This also helps you find actual articl;es and resources you can share in the context of a social media post.
+This also helps you find actual articles and resources you can share in the context of a social media post.
 Here are some examples:

 Free Stuff
 We all love free stuff.
 Branded hats and mugs, gift cards, tickets to Dave Mathews (I am not really a huge fan, but some people dig that) Offer stuff that only your desired demographic is going to want, that will ensure you are getting followers you actually want.
 So like local gift cards of you want to keep your following local.